fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 This will automatically call :func:`commitChanges()` in the end.
 If any exception occurs, it will :func:`rollBack()` all the changes.
-In case a problem is encountered within :func:`commitChanges()` (when the method returns False) a :class:`QgsEditError` exception will be raised.
+In case a problem is encountered within :func:`commitChanges()` (when the method returns False) a `QgsEditError <https://qgis.org/pyqgis/3.0/core/Edit/QgsEditError.html>`_ exception will be raised.

 Adding and Removing Fields
 --------------------------